nhsy-hcp/terraform-aws-tfe-replicated/README.md

 vpc_cidr                 = "10.234.0.0/16"                      # subnet mask that can be used
 ami                      = "ami-09f0506c9ef0fb473"              # AMI of the Red Hat image
 rds_password             = "Password#1"                         # password used for the RDS environment
-filename_license         = "license.rli"                        # filename of your TFE license stored under ./files
+filename_license         = "license.rli"                        # filename of your Replicated TFE license stored under ./files
 dns_hostname             = "patrick-tfe4"                       # DNS hostname for the TFE
 dns_zonename             = "tf-support.hashicorpdemo.com"       # DNS zone name to be used
 tfe_password             = "Password#1"                         # TFE password for the dashboard and encryption of the data certificate_email        = "patrick.munne@hashicorp.com"        # Your email address used by TLS certificate registration
-tfe_release_sequence     = "610"                                # Sequence of Terraform enterprise you want to install empty for latest public_key               = "ssh-rsa AAAAB3Nz"                   # The public key for you to connect to the server over SSH
+tfe_release_sequence     = "610"                                # Sequence of Terraform enterprise you want to install empty for latest ssh_public_key           = "ssh-rsa AAAAB3Nz"                   # The public key for you to connect to the server over SSH ssh_private_key_file     = "~/.ssh/myprivatekey.pem"            # The public key for you to connect to the server over SSH
 ```
 - Terraform initialize
 ```